 I had seen it on Instagram and thought it was a MUST, so we got in the long line awaiting our personalized desserts, to see if the hype was real.
 It was.

 We only had a couple of hours in Milan before having to return back to our group in Turin.
 When we did we ate some dinner and head back to the hotel to go to bed

 The early birds get the... complimentary breakfast?
-Once again, my girls and I were the first group to get breakfast.
+Once again, my girls and I were the first of the group to get breakfast.
 We must have really been thrilled about free food.

 We walked everywhere while in Turin.
-The cozy European streets made every walk worth it, even when it was raining.
-We had a 20-minute walk from our hotel to The National Museum of Cinema or Museo del Cinema.
+The cozy European streets made every walk worth it, even while it was raining.
+We had a 20-minute walk from our hotel to Museo del Cinema, the National Museum of Cinema.
+Another secret gem of this small town.